 Next, we have different types of nut butters.
 Three tablespoons of hazelnut butter are a 2.6:1 ratio, which is pretty good.
 That’s 270 calories.
 Two tablespoons of almond butter is a 1.5:1 ratio.
 That’s not bad.
 Two tablespoons of peanut butter are 1.3:1, that’s not as good, but it’s still better than the 1:1 ratio.
 It just depends on how your body reacts—I’m just giving you the numbers.

 Lastly, I will give one example of cheese.
 In two ounces of cheddar cheese, there are 19 grams of fat to 15 grams of protein plus carbs… so, it’s okay.
 It’s better than a 1:1 ratio.
 But if you eat cheese all day you may not get into ketosis unless your body has already been fat adapted and the mitochondria in your cells transfer easily from sugar burning to fat burning.
 But if you’re new at this, and you’re trying to get into ketosis, cheese is not the food for you to start off with.
 You want to go with avocados (if you like them), macadamia nuts, heavy whipping cream, butter, and oils.

 This is workable and if you need to, do it on a gradient.
 Do it at what rate works best for you.
 I do have a video on getting into ketosis on a gradient called Benefits of Ketosis by Degree.

 I hope these foods help you to do the fasting mimicking diet and getting into ketosis fast!
-The benefits are numerous!
+The benefits of these fasting mimicking diet foods are numerous!
 You may think that it might be weird that there are people that don’t like avocados… well, I don’t like them either. 🙂

 As a practitioner, this is what I hear from the people I help who are trying to get into ketosis: